translucentfocus/android_device_razer_aura/README.md

-## will eventually be TWRP device tree for Razer Phone 2 'aura'
+## will eventually be TWRP device tree for Razer Phone 2 'cheryl2'